 "There's one empty bier made up for the unidentified [fallen] ones"

 The names of battles where many Greek lives were lost in recent history are written into the limestone walls around the sculpture.
 Any addition must be unanimously accepted and voted by the Greek Parliament.

 The Monument is guarded by the Presidential Guard consisting of Evzones soldiers, the elite force of the Greek Army.
 The name evzones mean the “well-girted” and they are dressed in their special uniform of the typical Greek soldier of the 19th century, inspired by the Greek revolution and designed during the reign of King Otto.
 The hat is called “fario” and bears the national emblem.
 Its red color represents the blood of the soldier that died on the battlefield while the numerous strings of its long black braid is a symbolism of the tears of Jesus on the Cross.
 The jacket is the most difficult piece of the uniform.
 Made through laborious handmade traditional processes, the “fermeli” reflects the rich folklore tradition of Greece.
 The most impressive piece though is the red tsarouchia, those leather shoes with the black pom poms on the front protecting the toes from frostbite.

 Every half an hour, the Evzones pay their respects to the monument by performing a ceremonial march around it.
 Every hour, another group of Evzones takes over the shift coming from the Presidential Palace.
 The most impressive change of the guards happens every Sunday morning though.
-Join us on our Athens Highlights Walking Tour where you will get to admire the skill and training of these soldiers.
+Join us on our Best of Athens in a day tour where you will get to admire the skill and training of these soldiers.
 Accompanied by our deeply knowledgeable, local guide, discover a wealth of history that surrounds you as you walk the streets of Athens.